vkvam/fpipe/README.md

 pip3 install boto3
 ```

-### Getting started
-##### Simple example
+### Simple example

-*Calculates size and md5 of stream, while storing stream to disk and prints content.
-When file is read finished, md5 is ready and printed*
+*Calculates size and md5 of stream, while writing the stream to disk.*
 ```python
 from fpipe.file import ByteFile from fpipe.gen import Local, Meta